Public health

 Asbestos can cause health problems when fibres become airborne and are inhaled.
 This is usually associated with inhalation over an extended time frame.
 Because the level of exposure that may cause health concerns is unknown, exposure to asbestos fibres or dust must be kept as low as possible.
 Activities such as breaking, drilling, grinding or cutting may release asbestos fibres into the air.

 Whilst a householder may legally remove asbestos from their property, it is highly recommended that a licensed professional remove loosely bound asbestos.
 Please visit the Victorian Governments Asbestos website for more information on identification and removal.
+The City of Port Phillip has developed an Asbestos Risk Management Plan in response to asbestos found in our community.

 Public Swimming Pools and Spas